anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.md

 * Packet Acceleration Request (e.g Hardware Acceleration) - Reference model makes a reference packet acceleration.
 OpenStack does not have such support that could be easily used or automated for deployments of VNFs/NFVIs.

-* Hardware Interfaces Discovery  - There is no easy way in OpenStack to identify and publish hardware interfaces (NICs and their capabilities).
-Ironic Inspector has some such capabilities, but it requires a manual intervention.

 * Public and Multi-Cloud  - The framework offered by OpenStack does not support multi-cloud of public deployments, along with the core deployments